Frequently Asked Questions

 The full-time program consists of three-semesters that can be completed in as few as 13 months.
 The part-time program plan of study can be customized, but usually takes approximately two years.

 Where can I find information on the five concentrations?

 Please find detailed information on the concentrations webpage.

 At what times will Global Health classes be offered?

 Almost all core courses are offered during weekday evenings.
 Times of concentration/elective courses vary, but students have flexibility to select them accordingly.

-Will students be able to enroll in the program part-time?
+Will students be able to enroll in the Master of Science in Global Health program part-time?

-Is the program offered in an on-campus or distance format?
+Is the Master of Science in Global Health program offered in an on-campus or distance format?

 The program is offered on-campus only (except for the field research module).

 The priority deadline is January 15 followed by rolling admissions through a final deadline of 1 June.
 If possible, we recommend that applicants apply by the priority deadline.